aiven/devportal/docs/products/dragonfly/concepts/overview.rst

 Aiven for Dragonfly® overview
 ================================

-Aiven for Dragonfly® is a revolutionary **high-scale, Redis compatible in-memory database service** tailored for businesses that demand large-scale, ultra-low latency database clusters.
+Aiven for Dragonfly® is a revolutionary **high-scale, Redis®* compatible in-memory database service** tailored for businesses that demand large-scale, ultra-low latency database clusters.
 Dragonfly is a significant advancement in efficiently managing large amounts of data, optimizing processing and storage capabilities.

 Why Dragonfly?
 --------------